google/ios-webkit-debug-proxy/README.md

 To use Chrome DevTools it's the recommendation to use the [RemoteDebug/remotedebug-ios-webkit-adapter](https://github.com/RemoteDebug/remotedebug-ios-webkit-adapter) project, which has instructions on how to setup Chrome to remote debug iOS devices, much similar to Android debugging.

-The reason is that recent versions of Chrome and Safari there're major discrepancies between [Chrome Remote Debugging Protocol](https://developer.chrome.com/devtools/docs/debugger-protocol) and Apple's [Remote Web Inspector service](https://developer.apple.com/technologies/safari/developer-tools.html), which means that newer versions of Chrome DevTools arne't compatible with Safari.
+The reason is that recent versions of Chrome and Safari there're major discrepancies between [Chrome Remote Debugging Protocol](https://developer.chrome.com/devtools/docs/debugger-protocol) and Apple's [Remote Web Inspector service](https://developer.apple.com/technologies/safari/developer-tools.html), which means that newer versions of Chrome DevTools aren't compatible with Safari.

 #### Safari Web Inspector
 You can use Safari Web Inspector extracted from Webkit sources, e.g. [artygus/webkit-webinspector](https://github.com/artygus/webkit-webinspector).